laerling/config/README.md

 # config
-This should bundle as much config as possible
+This should bundle as much config as possible.
+It assumes the disk has been partitioned and the base system has been bootstrapped.

-# holo conventions
+## holo conventions
 - hologram packages shall be named `hologram-name` where `name` is an arbitrary descriptive name, e. g. `hologram-games`
 - In the tree (see above) holograms are displayed not by their actual package name but by the name of their ambiguators (The directory names used below `/usr/share/holo/*/`).
 - The number of a disambiguator shall be two digits long and as low as possible without being lower than the number of any dependency.
 The following exceptions exist: